 MBI 465, 466.
 SELECTED TOPICS IN MARINE BIOLOGY.
 Selection may include marine biochemistry, ichthyology, phycology, microbiology, pollution ecology, fisheries biology, etc. Prerequisite: 16 hours of laboratory science.
 Specific prerequisites (depending on the topic), along with a course description, will be announced prior to preregistration time.
-MBI 465 (ALT-O-STT).
-MBI 466 (ALT-E-STT).
+MBI 465 (ALT-O-OEK).
+MBI 466 (ALT-E-OEK).
+4,4 credits

 MBI 495.
 DIRECTED INDEPENDENT RESEARCH IN MARINE BIOLOGY.
 Provides an opportunity for students, under the guidance of a faculty supervisor, to pursue scholarly research or study in areas associated with their academic field but outside of prescribed courses.
 Student and the prospective supervisor should develop and submit for approval a proposal to the Dean at least one month prior to the start of the course.
 For each hour of academic credit to be awarded, the student must have three hours of lab or study per week and one hour of consultation per week with the supervisor.
 Student may register for repeated enrollment in this course up to the maximum of six credits.
 Proposals must also include an evaluation plan.
 Prerequisite: Students must have completed at least 20 credits in some combination of BIO, MBI, CHE, PHY, CSC, and MAT with a minimum grade point average of 2.5.
 Corequisite: BIO 295.
-(DEM-STT).
+(DEM-OEK).

 MBI 496.
 INTERNSHIP/FIELD STUDIES.
 Provides an opportunity for students to earn academic credit for activities conducted outside of the University.
 Field studies, internships, summer research programs and career-related employment activities can qualify for credit under this course.
 Written proposals for such work must be developed by the student and the prospective field/employment supervisor and submitted to a College committee.
 Proposals must be submitted at least one month prior to the start of the course.
 The amount of academic credit to be earned will be determined by the committee based on the duration and quality of the experience, with a maximum of four credits through repeated enrollment.
 Prerequisite: Students must have completed at least 20 credits of BIO or MBI courses with a grade point average of 2.5.
-(DEM-STT).
+(DEM-OEK).

 MBI 497, 498.
 SENIOR SCIENCE SEMINAR I, II.
 A weekly seminar devoted to the exploration of current topics of interest in the various fields of science.
 Each student will present one seminar per semester.
 Two 50-minute sessions per week.
 Required of all science seniors.
-Prerequisite: MBI 397, 398.
-MBI 497 (F-STT).
-MBI 498 (S-STT).
+Prerequisites: MBI 397, 398, MBI 497 (F-OEK), MBI 498 (S-OEK).
+1,1 credit examination designed for divers and demonstration of adequate swimming capabilities.
+This course is designed primarily for science majors; non-science majors must have College dean's approval before registration.
+(F, S-QTT).
+1 credit